 What to expect on your visit to Basildon Park

-We want to make it as easy as possible for you to visit Basildon Park and enjoy the gardens and nature we’ve all missed.
-To ensure the safety of our visitors, staff, volunteers and local communities, we’ve reduced the number of people we can welcome at one time and have introduced a booking system.
+We want to make it as easy as possible for you to visit Basildon Park and enjoy our 400 acres of parkland and woodland- getting you back to the nature we've all missed.

 We've put together some top tips to help you plan your day:

 When you arrive, please park and head to Vistor Reception.
 Please have your membership card to hand if you are a member.
 If you're interested in becoming a member you can also head to our welcome team to sign up and get your membership pack and temporary entry pass.
 Once you arrive on site, you can stay as long as you like until we close at 4pm.